emamirazavi/jldate/README.md

 2. somewhat moment

 ### HOW IT WORKS:
-It's enough you replace jlDate with Date classname of JS but you must escape from UTC methods, it's not implemented in jlDate for now
+It's enough you replace Date classname of JS with jlDate also you must escape from UTC methods, it's not implemented in jlDate for now.
 @see fullcalendar and moment sample

 ### list of supports